Invasive and Non-native Aquatic Invertebrates in the Lower Coos Watershed

 1) Established Non-Native Species With

-Known Impacts –
+Known Impacts – status of non-native

 species established in the project area